 Auto and robo-advisor platforms have made investing easier and more accessible.

+Also, the effects of the global COVID-19 pandemic cannot be discounted.
 Individuals found they had more time on their hands, and in some cases, lost incomes to make up for.
 Investing in the stock market became a way for many to “kill two birds with one stone.”

-Auto and robo-advisors use A.I. driven algorithms to provide stock recommendations and automatically rebalance funds in your account, making investing almost mindless and virtually worry-free.
+Auto and robo-advisors use A.I. driven algorithms to provide stock recommendations and automatically re-balance funds in your account, making investing almost mindless and virtually worry-free.
 On the other hand, brokerage platforms like Firstrade and Robinhood facilitate a simple hands-on approach to investing that can appeal to novice and veteran alike.

 And getting started with Firstrade is a breeze.
 There are absolutely no fees required to open a Firstrade account, and there are also no account minimums to speak of.
 To boot, there are zero trading fees associated with stocks and options on Firstrade.
 Something’s got to give, right?
-Firstrade must make their money somehow.
+Firstrade must make its money somehow.

 Broker-assisted trades provide investors with personal attention from trained professionals.
 Whether you need general stock advice, are without the internet or means to perform a trade yourself, or are in the business of selling specialty securities, you may need a live broker to assist you.